Most recent performance

 The penniless soldier Gherman has fallen in love with Liza, even though she is engaged to his friend Yeletsky.
-Gherman learns that Liza's guardian the Countess knows a winning three-card formula.
+Gherman learns that Liza's grandmother the Countess knows a winning three-card formula.
 Gherman determines to wrest the secret from the Countess, gain a fortune through gambling and marry Liza.

 Read more… (Contains spoilers)